Tooth Extractions in Folsom

 Simple tooth extraction is a relatively simple procedure performed by our skilled dentist with the help of local anesthesia to numb the area around the tooth and gums.
 The tooth is removed in one piece and you are provided with instructions to follow.

 Wisdom tooth extraction is a surgical procedure only to be done by a dentist or oral surgeon.
-At Coons Family Dental our dental team briefs you about the necessity of removal, even if they are not currently causing problems, and what potential problems they can cause in the future.
+At Coons Folsom Dentist our general dental team briefs you about the necessity of removal, even if they are not currently causing problems, and what potential problems they can cause in the future.
 You may be referred to see an oral surgeon if your wisdom tooth removal is complex.

-Our dentist ensures a successful and painless surgery in which you will return home to recover after it is completed.
-The dentist will provide you with detailed instructions for bleeding, pain, swelling or any particular food/eating routines.
+Our Dentist Folsom ensures a successful and painless surgery in which you will return home to recover after it is completed.
+The dentist will provide you with detailed instructions for bleeding, pain, swelling, or any particular food/eating routines.

-Our competitive results are recognized and appreciated by all of our patients, and their trust is shown in the fact that they make regular visits to Coons Family Dental.
+Our competitive results are recognized and appreciated by all of our patients, and their trust is shown in the fact that they make regular visits to Coons Folsom Dentist.

 Meet Your General Dentist Here

 Are you afraid of removing a tooth that causes you pain?
-Contact our oral surgeon and book your painless extraction surgery today!
+Contact our oral surgeon and book your painless extractions surgery today!

 What are the risks of tooth extraction?